dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-tag.md

 ### Clone

-It is used to create a copy of the image tag.
+Creates a copy of the image tag.

 ```cpp
 virtual CImageTag* Clone() const